Dynamics of magnetic collective modes in the square and triangular lattice Mott insulators at finite temperature: Introduction

 A reliable estimate of the magnetic excitation spectrum requires several ingredients: (i)~one should be able to handle correlation effects away from the Heisenberg limit, in particular as the system heads towards an insulator-metal transition, (ii)~the dimensionality and lattice geometry needs to be respected since the magnetic order and excitations depend crucially on them, (iii)~the approach should access thermal effects well beyond the reach of linear spin wave theory, and (iv)~the theory should yield real time (or real frequency) information - a rarity in finite temperature schemes.
 Most approaches unfortunately fall short.

-The tools currently available to study equilibrium dynamics of the Hubbard model include exact methods like quantum Monte Carlo \cite{QMC} (QMC), approximate numerical strategies like DMFT \cite{DMFT}, slave boson techniques \cite{kotliar}, and semi-analytic schemes like the random phase approximation (RPA) or $1/S$ expansion.
+The tools currently available to study equilibrium dynamics of the Hubbard model include exact methods like quantum Monte Carlo \cite{QMC} (QMC), approximate numerical strategies like DMFT \cite{DMFT,kotliar2} and its cluster extensions \cite{park,hochkeppel}, slave boson techniques \cite{fresard}, and semi-analytic schemes like the random phase approximation (RPA) or $1/S$ expansion.
+More recently, dual fermion method \cite{leblanc1,li}, and semiclassical Langevin dynamics \cite{chern} have entered the scenario.
+A recent review covers most of the existing approaches used for the 2d model \cite{leblanc2}.
 Both QMC and DMFT are usually formulated in imaginary time, and hence the results need analytic continuation.
-QMC also has size limitations and often the `fermion sign problem'.
-The RPA approach yields reasonable low-temperature spin wave dispersion ($\Omega_{\bf q}$) on magnetically ordered states \cite{singh1,singh2} and also captures high-energy features like the two-particle continuum.
+QMC also has size limitations and often the "fermion sign problem".
+DMFT neglects spatial correlations at the single site level, but its cluster variants alleviate the problem in some cases.
+The RPA approach yields reasonable low-temperature spin wave dispersion ($\Omega_{\bf q}$) on magnetically ordered states \cite{singh1,singh2,singh3} and also captures high-energy features like the two-particle continuum.
 However, as order is suppressed with increasing temperature, and large angular fluctuations become relevant, the RPA results lose validity.

 An approximate strategy well suited for this problem is the Langevin dynamics approach, first introduced by Chern et. al. \cite{chern}.
 This method does make some simplifying assumptions but meets all the requirements that we had defined earlier.
 Using this we address the following questions: (i)~how are the crossover scales in magnetic dynamics affected as we move to lower values of $U/t$ from the Heisenberg limit? (ii)~what is the role of amplitude fluctuations on the lineshape of excitations, and (iii)~what is the effect of increasing geometric frustration on the spectrum?